JunboShen/JunboShen.github.io/_pages/about.md

 Research Interests
 ------
-AI4Science, using ML and generative AI methods to solve biomedical problems.
+Using ML and generative AI methods to solve biomedical problems.

 <!--
 AI for Science (developing machine learning methods to resolve computational problems in biology), AI for Healthcare (EHR-based patient modeling and prediction, etc.)